nrs-org/novelslop/content/vol_01/chap_05.typ

   After a while scrolling through her daily dose of idol pet and beverage pictures, Mona heard the bell rang and saw her new teacher entering the classroom.
-He was a young man, who looked like a fresh graduate from some prestigious university.
+He was a young man, looking like a fresh graduate from some prestigious university.
 Make sense, it was Misuzu after all.
 He gave a brief introduction about himself, mentioning that he used to be a top student at Misuzu, which seemed to make the class went "woah".